Posted by Jay Livingston

 They engage the material more than most students because they walk into the course already having a more or less coherent world view.
 Most students at age twenty or so have an inchoate set of ideas for understanding the world.
 They take it as it comes and haven’t thought systematically about the way they are interpreting it.
 They don’t even see themselves as making interpretations.
 They have trouble seeing the differences between theories, between Weber and Marx for instance.

 But the born-again students have a systematic scheme for encountering the world.
 They have a “theory,” a set of related ideas, and they are constantly alert to interpret the events of the real world with respect to that theory.
-Given some new data or some new ideas, they want to know how these fit with their own view.
+Give them some new data or some new ideas, and they want to know how these fit with their own view.

 They may reject sociological ideas.
 They may even, like some of Donna Darden’s students, shun these ideas as the work of Satan.
 But in order to make that judgment, they first have to think through those sociological ideas and see how they match up against their religious ideas.
 They have to take the material seriously.